-fit_empirical(data) Use maximum likelihood estimation to estimate a quantal response equilibrium using the empirical payoff method. fit_fixedpoint(data) Use maximum likelihood estimation to find the point on the principal branch of strategic form game closest to data .
+fit_empirical(data) Use maximum likelihood estimation to estimate a quantal response equilibrium using the empirical payoff method. fit_fixedpoint(data) Use maximum likelihood estimation to find the logit quantal response equilibrium on the principal branch for a strategic game which best fits empirical frequencies of play.
+LogitQREMixedStrategyFitResult(data, method,) The result of fitting a QRE to a given probability distribution over strategies.